 The Upper Elementary Curriculum builds upon and expands upon the Lower Elementary Curriculum.
 Children in the upper elementary grades are still inquisitive, community oriented, and universally aware.
 They continue to question all aspects of the world in which they live, and use their minds to reason and to conduct research; however, their reasoning may also become more abstract and their research more specific.
 In accordance, the curriculum allows for an exploration of a range of topics with opportunities for depth of study.
 Students may participate in lessons that include the history of mathematics, the physics of flight, mineralogy, chemistry, algebra, geometry, and literature, to name a few.
-Lessons on note taking and test taking are an integral part of the curriculum in preparation for Middle School.
+Lessons on note taking and test taking are an integral part of the curriculum in preparation for Junior High.

 Math is taught using a variety of didactic materials and presented individually or to small groups of children, depending on the individual student’s needs, pace and learning style.
 Math and geometry materials continue to build on their math foundation and also introduce children to beginning algebra, square and cube root, base systems, and powers of numbers.
 In conjunction with the Montessori materials, students may also begin to use textbooks as part of their math studies.

 Explores The Montessori Timeline of Life: with specific attention to the Timeline of Early Humans, Ancient Civilizations, the Middle Ages, the Age of Exploration, and the early American Revolution.
 Integrated with these timelines, students study the five kingdoms of living things as well as Physical Science and an introduction to Chemistry in conjunction with the Science curriculum.
 Geography is integrated into the history curriculum.

 Students participate in a number of individual and group projects in order to further integrate their skill development in language and math with their study of history, science, the arts and other cultural subjects.
 Examples include: